graphqlize/graphqlize.github.io/blog/2020-03-18-announcing-graphqlize-alpha.md

 ## How can I contribute?

-GraphQLize is at its early stage now, and the codebase is not stable yet.
+GraphQLize is at its early stage now, and the codebase and the APIs are not stable yet.

-So, at this instant, the best way to contribute is to initiate a chat in [GraphQLize's Discord](https://discord.gg/akkdPqf) channel or raise a GitHub issue with all the relevant details, and we'll take it from there.
+So, at this instant, the best way to contribute is to initiate a chat in [GraphQLize's Discord](https://discord.gg/akkdPqf) channel or raise [a GitHub issue](https://github.com/graphqlize/graphqlize/issues/new) with all the relevant details, and we'll take it from there.

 ## Oracle & SQL Server Support

 One of the design goal of GraphQLize from day one is to support Postgres, MySQL, Oracle & MS SQL Server.
-To start with, I am focussing on getting it to a working state for Postgres & MySQL.
+To start with, I am focussing on getting it to a production ready state for Postgres & MySQL.
 After accomplishing this, I will be focusing on the other two.

 ## Acknowledgements